-PowerCell’s board currently consists of six members, including the chairman.
+PowerCell’s board currently consists of seven members, including the chairman.
 PowerCell’s current board has three deputies.
 All board members’ terms run until the end of the following annual general meeting.

 At board meetings the board discusses the future development of the company, quarterly reports, budgets, financing, as well as conducts the usual monitoring of company operations.
 The company’s auditor participates every year in the meeting during which the annual accounts are approved and accepted.